Operation Frankton: Approach

 On 30 November 1942 under the command of Lieutenant-Commander Dick Raikes DSO the Royal Navy submarine sailed from Holy Loch in Scotland with the six kayaks and raiders on board.
 The submarine was supposed to reach the Gironde estuary and the mission was scheduled to start on 6 December 1942.
-This was delayed because of bad weather en route and the need to negotiate a minefield.
+This was delayed because of bad weather en route and the need to navigate a minefield.
 By 7 December 1942 the submarine had reached the Gironde estuary and surfaced some 10 mi from the mouth of the estuary.
 Cachalots hull was damaged while being passed out of the submarine hatch, leaving just five kayaks to start the raid.
 The reserve member of the team, Colley, was not needed, so he remained aboard the submarine with the Cachalot crew Ellery and Fisher.

 According to Tuna's log, the five remaining kayaks were disembarked at 19:30 hours on 7 December.
 However sources differ on the start time between 19:36 and 20:22.
 The plan was for the crews to paddle, resting for five minutes in every hour.
 The first night, 7/8 December, fighting against strong cross tides and cross winds, Coalfish had disappeared.
 Further on the surviving crews encountered 5 ft high waves and Conger capsized and was scuttled, once it became apparent that it would not be possible to bail it out.
 The crew consisting of Sheard and Moffatt held on to two of the remaining kayaks, which carried them as close to the shore as possible, and they then had to swim for it.
 The three kayaks met the missing Coalfish shortly afterwards and continued.